nutjob-laboratories/erk/README.txt

   -a, --autoscript      Execute server script on connection (if one exists) -s FILENAME, --script FILENAME
                         Execute a custom server script on connection

-Disable functionality:
-  --noplugins           Disable plugins
-  --noask               Don't ask for a server to connect to on start --nosettings          Disable settings menu(s) --nomenus             Disable all menus
-  --noconnect           Disable connection commands --noscripts           Disable scripting
-  --nodisplay           Disable connection display --nostyles            Disables style loading and editing --noedit              Disables the script editor --noextensions        Disables scripts and plugins --qt5menu             Disable menu toolbar, and use normal menus

-Plugins:
-  --generate NAME       Generate a "blank" plugin package in the current directory --new                 Generate a "blank" plugin package in the plugins directory --editor              Open the code editor
-  --edit FILE           Open a file in the code editor --install ZIP         Install a plugin

 Display:
   -f, --fullscreen      Open in fullscreen mode